-- communication decision-making: personalized decision tools on whether and how to communicate needs in the workplace, conversation templates, and skills training and coaching workshops; and
+- communication decision-making: personalized decision-making tools on whether and how to communicate needs in the workplace, conversation templates, and skills training and coaching workshops; and

-- job demands and accommodation planning needs: an interactive job analysis tool with accommodation examples, and a module on monitoring changes in needs over time.
+- job demands and accommodation planning needs: an interactive job analysis tool with suggestions for accommodation supports.

 - the physical tasks required to do the job (called “physical demands")

 - the mental or “thinking” tasks required to do the job (called “cognitive demands”)

 - the tasks related to working with others that are required to do the job (called “social demands”), and